avanwouwe/citadel-browser-agent/docs/config/privacy.md

 # Privacy

 > **Legal Disclaimer**
 > This document has been prepared by the developer of Citadel solely for informational purposes in order to facilitate the Organisation’s deployment of Citadel.
 It does not constitute legal advice, regulatory advice, or a legal assessment of the Organisation’s specific processing activities.
-It does not replace the Organisation’s obligation to assess the lawfulness of its processing operations, determine whether a Data Protection Impact Assessment (DPIA) is required under Article 35 GDPR or any applicable data protection legislation, or ensure compliance with applicable employment, cybersecurity, and data protection laws.
+It does not replace the Organisation’s obligation to assess the lawfulness of its processing operations, or ensure compliance with applicable employment, cybersecurity, and data protection laws.
 {: .note }

 Deploying Citadel means processing personal data about your users, such as password metadata, account status, device compliance, browser extensions, and security events.
 Data protection regulations (e.g. GDPR) typically require that the organisation responsible for this processing (i.e. **you**, the organisation deploying Citadel) informs users of this processing.